hmdprs/data-scientist/README.md

 - Experimenting with Different Models
   - **Over-fitting**: Capturing spurious patterns that won't recur in the future, leading to less accurate predictions.
   - **Under-fitting**: Failing to capture relevant patterns, again leading to less accurate predictions.
-  - In the **Decision Tree Model**, the most important option to control the accuracy is the **tree's depth**, a measure of how many splits it makes before coming to a prediction.
+  - In the **Decision Tree** model, the most important option to control the accuracy is the **tree's depth**, a measure of how many splits it makes before coming to a prediction.
     - A **deep tree** makes leaves with fewer objects.
 It causes **over-fitting**.
     - A **shallow tree** makes big groups.
 It causes **under-fitting**.
     - There are a few options for controlling the tree depth, and many allow for some routes through the tree to have greater depth than other routes.
 But the `max_leaf_nodes` argument provides a very sensible way to control overfitting vs underfitting.